leejarvis/slop/README.md

 Usage
 -----
+	# parse assumes ARGV, otherwise you can pass it your own Array
 	opts = Slop.parse do
 	  on :v, :verbose, 'Enable verbose mode' 	   # boolean value on :n, :name, 'Your name', true              # compulsory argument